-Hailing from the motherland of coffee—Italy—Antonio Caré and Elisabetta Febbraro recently moved to Hackensack and opened Coffee Break in late 2015.
+Hailing from the motherland of coffee—Italy—Antonio Caré and Elisabetta Febbraro opened Coffee Break in Hackensack in late 2015.
 Have you out-studied yourself and desperately need a vacation?
-Simply visit this little slice of Europe in Hackensack: the pair not only imports food and recipes from Italy, but they can pull the best espresso shot in the area.
+Simply visit this little slice of Europe in Hackensack: the pair can pull the best espresso shot in the area.
 Still in need of hitting the books?
 Plop a textbook under one of the coolest lamps we've ever seen: a cup suspended in air, pouring "coffee" onto the table.
 Revered for their croissants (the nutella and pistachio are to die for), pop into CB to start your day or reward yourself with a sweet treat after aceing that test.

 9 Bar Café

 Owned and operated by Rome-native Stefania Cocozza, 9 Bar Café has over 20 years in the coffee business behind it.
 The clever name of the café references the amount of pressure (a 9-Bar) required to pull a perfect espresso shot (yep, they mean business here).
 We know you're probably looking to escape anything school-related, but this shop offers monthly coffee education classes we think anyone would enjoy.
-Recharge with a cold brew before diving into the books, and only the books: this spot does not offer Wifi, but we love their explanation: they'd rather see folks talking to each other (study group time!), or taking a minute to themselves with a drink.
+Recharge with a cold brew before diving into the books.

 The Able Baker